 Conclusion

-Running smarter ads does not have to feel like a hassle, thanks to the Google Transparency Centre.
+Running smarter ads does not have to feel like a hassle, thanks to the Google Transparency Center.
 You can gain insights into your competitor’s ad strategy, see what is working and what is not.

 Then there is nothing left to do other than tweaking it based on your business and adopting it in your ad strategy.